davidvandenbor/snippets/README.md

 # Snippets Library

-Here's where I'll post my snippets library with initial handy fragments of code examples.
-If a snippet "graduates" in importance, I'll migrate it to my Playgrounds repo, where snippets get their own sandbox to better play with or preview the code.
+My snippets library/collection with  handy initial fragments of code examples.
+If a snippet grows in complexity or "graduates" in importance, I'll migrate it to my [Playgrounds](https://davidvandenbor.github.io/playgrounds/) repo, where snippets get their own **sandbox** (to play with or preview the code) 😊